A Media Model to Lead in the Trust Economy

 As a result, the attention economy is giving way to a trust economy, where the primary goal is no longer only to capture attention, but earn and sustain it through credibility and alignment.

 PwC found that while 90% of executives believe their customers trust them, only 30% of consumers agree, showing that trust is now scarce, and therefore valuable.
-And this value is seen in economic terms, because 93% of business leaders say that ‘building and maintaining trust improves the bottom line’.%
+And this value is seen in economic terms, because 93% of business leaders say that ‘building and maintaining trust improves the bottom line’.4

 In this trust economy, attention still matters.
 However, it cannot be bought, it needs to be earned.
 And it becomes valuable only when it is sustained.
 To sustain your audiences’ attention, you have to reward it with value.
 The value you offer becomes the reputation you build, and your reputation becomes the reason people trust you.

-Can you do this credibility consistently on social media alone, and should you?
+Can you do this consistently on social media alone, and should you?
 What works for you and your audiences often doesn’t work for an algorithm.
 Plus, we’ve seen that the credibility and authority you do build on these popular platforms are often dependent on them, and therefore vulnerable.

 With more thought leaders and brands realising this, we are seeing the content and communications industry evolve to a new model, which draws on both the independence of pre-social media journalism, and the connectivity of the digital age.